iamraphson/react-paystack/README.md

     	}

     	getReference = () => {
-    		//you can put any unique reference generated code here let text = "";
+    		//you can put any unique reference implementation code here let text = "";
     		let possible = "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789-.=";